tfeuerbach/personal-site/content/posts/loading-your-satisfactory-server-save-remotely-on-the-interactive-map-2025-10-05.md

 ## Step 5: Getting an SSL Certificate

 This is where the magic happens.
-Let's Encrypt provides free SSL certificates via certbot, and it's almost too easy:
+Let's Encrypt provides free SSL certificates via certbot which makes this super easy.

 ```bash
 sudo certbot certonly --nginx -d your-domain.duckdns.org